FaboBorgesLima/server-system-monitor/README.md

 # Server System Monitor

-This is package can monitor a server ping and memory using SSH, but in a short time it will be able to monitor CPU usage and disk usage.
+This is package can monitor a server ping, CPU and memory using SSH, but in a short time it will be able to monitor disk usage.

 All of the methods are wrappers to common Linux commands like: